We Don't Talk ll Meme

 OC used: Jonah

 YES.
-I can draw things other then cats and dogs.
+I can draw things other than cats and dogs.

-I hope you guys don't think anything less of this due to the water mark.
-I know its ugly but theft is a serious issue I am dealing with right now so please bare with me.
+I hope you guys don't think anything less of this due to the watermark.
+I know its ugly but theft is a serious issue I am dealing with right now so please bear with me.